 In order to drive customer experience transformations, retail companies need to harness data across heterogeneous systems while cutting time and cost.
-With DataOps, software teams have the ability to automatically provision data into environments to accelerate test cycles, integrate data across systems for fast, flexible systems integration testing, and enable fast end-to-end testing of applications—preventing downtime that can result in major revenue loss.
+With an API-first data platform, software teams have the ability to automatically provision data into environments to accelerate test cycles, integrate data across systems for fast, flexible systems integration testing, and enable fast end-to-end testing of applications—preventing downtime that can result in major revenue loss.

 2. Perform at Scale and Boost Profits with AI and Analytics

 A.I. and machine learning are changing the way businesses interact with customers on every level.
 Data becomes key to opening doors to valuable insights into purchasing behavior, foreseeing customers’ needs, and designing personalized shopping experiences.
 These require the ability to rapidly iterate and version data for training and test models for AI shopping analytics

 A programmable data infrastructure can feed data from multiple sources into AI and machine learning initiatives to deliver localized and personalized omni-channel shopping experiences over a buyer’s journey across touchpoints.
 With access to fresh, high-quality data, teams can train and test AI models to maximize click and collect, beacon usage, flash sales, and dynamic clustering.
 In addition to this, teams can run simulations on the previous year’s holiday volumes can be of tremendous benefit for logistics, planning, and accelerating last-mile delivery.